 Our group focuses on the integration of genetic, molecular, and environmental epidemiological research methods in uncovering the aetiology of benign women's health conditions that carry a substantial public health burden.
-We are based both at the Wellcome Centre for Human Genetics (WCHG) and the Nuffield Dept of Women's and Reproductive Health in Oxford where Prof Zondervan is Co-Director of the Oxford Endometriosis CaRe Centre.
+We are based both at the Wellcome Centre for Human Genetics (WCHG) and the Nuffield Dept of Women's and Reproductive Health in Oxford where Professor Zondervan is Head of Department and Co-Director of the Oxford Endometriosis CaRe Centre.

 Heritable factors are involved in endometriosis risk.
 Identifying which DNA variants underlie this heritability will improve our understanding of pathogenesis and inform treatment development.
-We lead the International Endometriosis Genome Consortium (IEC) in which we are conducting the largest collaborative genome-wide association studies (GWAS) of endometriosis to date (e.g. Nature Genetics 2011& 2012; Nature Communications 2017).
-The consortium has recently expanded to 16 research centres contributing GWAS data on over 60,000 women with endometriosis.
+We lead the International Endometriosis Genome Consortium (IEGC) in which we are conducting the largest collaborative genetic studies of endometriosis to date (e.g. Nature Genetics 2011& 2012; Nature Communications 2017; Sci Transl Med 2021).
+The consortium has recently expanded to 16 research centres contributing data on over 60,000 women with endometriosis.

-In addition to continued genetic discovery work, we have led a large global initiative in endometriosis research to develop standardised deep phenotyping tools and sample collection protocols (WERF EPHect); these are implemented so far in 18 endometriosis research centres worldwide.
-In the Endometriosis CaRe centre we are currently using WERF EPHect-compliant data and samples from women attending our centre to explore what biological pathways implicated genetic variants 'signpost', and how findings can aid discovery of novel treatment targets and biomarkers.
+In addition to continued genetic discovery work, we have led a large global initiative in endometriosis research to develop standardised deep phenotyping tools and sample collection protocols (WERF EPHect); these are implemented so far in 50 endometriosis research centres worldwide.
+In the Endometriosis CaRe centre we are currently using WERF EPHect-compliant data and samples from women attending our centre to explore what biological pathways implicated genetic variants 'signpost', and how findings can aid discovery of novel treatment targets and non-invasive diagnostic markers.

-The Wellcome Trust; Medical Reseach Council, EU, US National Institutes of Health; World Endometriosis Research Foundation; Industry
+The Wellcome Trust; Medical Research Council, EU, US National Institutes of Health; World Endometriosis Research Foundation; Industry